 Cape Greco National Forest Park: Just a short drive from Protaras, Cape Greco National Forest Park is a must-visit for nature lovers.
 This protected area is home to diverse flora and fauna, stunning sea caves, and panoramic viewpoints.
 The park offers several hiking trails that take you through its natural wonders, including the famous Sea Caves Trail and the Aphrodite Trail.

 Kavo Gkreko Nature Trail: This circular trail starts from the Cape Greco Environmental Centre and takes you on a journey through the unique landscapes of Kavo Gkreko.
 Along the way, you’ll encounter rugged cliffs, hidden caves, and breathtaking views of the Mediterranean Sea.
-The trail is relatively easy and suitable for all ages and fitness levels.
+The trail is relatively easy and suitable for all ages and fitness levels. – Konnos to Cyclops Cave Trail: This moderate-level trail starts at Konnos Bay and takes you along the coastline, offering stunning views of the sea and the rugged cliffs.
+The trail’s highlight is the Cyclops Cave, a natural sea cave that is said to be the home of the mythical Cyclops.

 Benefits of Villa Rentals